 March 14 - 30, 2020

-$3,150 per person
+$ 2,999 per person

-Admissions (temples, parks, etc.) and local guides
+All programed activities, including admissions (temples, parks, etc.) and local guides

 Trip to islands off the coast of central Vietnam and other excursions

 Travel Days are March 14th & 30th.
 We will arrange transportation and accommodation upon your arrival in Da Nang, as well as transportation to the airport on the 30th

 The price quoted is for double occupancy - those wishing to stay in their own room will be charged an additional $150 for the trip

 A Prorated rate is available on a case-by-case basis for those that can only participate in part of the trip

 We need a minimum of 8 partcipants to run the trip